 These days, I talk about this blog in the past tense.
 That makes me sad.
 “I used to blog,” I tell the curious.
 Some are content with that brief response whereas others prod for more.
 “My blog was called ‘Wanderlust for One,’” I’d say when they asked.
 “I wrote about solo travel.”
 Except these days, I don’t travel as much… [Keep reading…]

-In Muir Woods National Monument, with its towering coastal redwoods as monuments to the trees themselves and to the conservation movement, I stood among ghosts and giants.
+In Muir Woods National Monument, with its towering coastal redwoods as monuments to the conservation movement, I stood among ghosts and giants.